 Table 1 here.

 Both individual and system-level barriers hinder data sharing, including a lack of time, knowledge, support from colleagues, and perceived incentives (Pfeiffer et al., 2024).
 Furthermore, each type of data comes with unique challenges regarding data sharing.
 For raw data, it is common that researchers often do not obtain consent to share data or cannot contact participants after data collection.
 Additionally, sharing de-identified raw or intermediate data may require additional approval from the institutional review board.
 Even when de-identification is possible, anonymized intermediate or analysis datasets can still carry re-identification risks, especially in small samples or vulnerable populations where indirect identifiers (e.g., gender, age, or race) may compromise participant confidentiality (Rocher et al., 2019).
-Therefore, although sharing de-identified analysis data is the minimum requirement for ensuring computational reproducibility and promoting cumulative science, concerns about privacy and confidentiality may persist.
+Therefore, although sharing de-identified analysis data is the minimum requirement for ensuring computational reproducibility and promoting cumulative science, concerns about privacy must be addressed when sharing sensitive data.

+Synthetic Data as an Approach to Promote Transparency and Reproducibility

-Synthetic data generation offers a potential solution to maintaining participants’ privacy and confidentiality in publicly available datasets (Drechsler & Haensch, 2024; Rubin, 1993).
-Synthetic data involves creating an artificial dataset that does not represent real individuals, ensuring no risk of disclosure since participants in the synthetic dataset do not correspond to real individuals.
-Importantly, synthetic data retains the statistical properties and relationships of the original data, allowing researchers to reproduce study findings, explore the dataset, and develop new questions and hypotheses.
+Synthetic data generation offers a promising solution to safeguarding participants’ privacy and confidentiality in publicly available datasets (Drechsler & Haensch, 2024; Rubin, 1993).
+This approach can be applied to a wide variety of data types (e.g., demographic information, outcome measures) and involves creating artificial datasets that do not represent real individuals, thereby significantly reducing the risk of disclosure.
+Importantly, synthetic data retains the statistical properties and relationships of the original data, enabling readers to evaluate key aspects of the study’s analysis workflow (e.g., data pre-processing, statistical modeling), reproduce study findings, explore datasets, and develop new questions or hypotheses.
 Synthetic data generation is widely used across medical research, industry, and government agencies, most notably by the United States Census Bureau (Jarmin et al., 2014).
-Though synthetic data methods were first proposed more than 30 years ago (Rubin, 1993), recent analytic and software developments have made it easier and more efficient to generate high-quality synthetic data (Nowok et al., 2016).
+Although the concept of synthetic data methods was first proposed more than 30 years ago (Rubin, 1993), recent analytic and software developments have streamlined the process, making it easier and more efficient to generate high-quality synthetic data (Nowok et al., 2016).

+Synthetic data are, however, not without limitations; the extent to which statistical properties of the original data are retained varies based on the dataset and the model used to synthesize the data (Latner et al., 2014; Matthews & Harel, 2011).
+The intended use of synthetic data influences the level of rigor and scrutiny required.
+For example, synthetic data can serve as a pedagogical tool to teach data analysis skills or novel statistical methods (Shepherd et al. 2017).
+In such cases, preserving general statistical properties is sufficient, even if precise relationships between variables are not fully maintained.
+Similarly, synthetic data accompanying publications can facilitate reproducible workflows to illustrate data pre-processing steps or statistical models without reproducing exact study results.
+However, higher standards are required when synthetic data is used for hypothesis testing, meta-analyses, or methodological development (Raab et al., 2017).
+In these scenarios, synthetic datasets must accurately preserve multivariable relationships to ensure their validity and utility.

+Two main approaches are used to assess the utility of synthetic datasets: general and specific (Snoke et al., 2018).
+General utility evaluates whether the synthetic dataset maintains the overall statistical properties of the original dataset.
+This includes visual comparisons of univariate (e.g., bar charts, histograms) and bivariate joint distributions (e.g., scatterplots), as well as metrics to determine to what degree synthetic data is distinguishable from the original data (e.g., standardized propensity mean squared error; S_pMSE).
+Specific utility assesses whether inferential relationships from the original dataset are preserved in the synthetic dataset by comparing model fit indices and coefficients.

+Application of Synthetic Data in Communication Sciences and Disorders